eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 in which there isn't much text to model, or b) documents that don't coherently discuss a single topic._

-Wait, wtf?
+Wait, what?
 Did George just say that topic modelling sucks when there's not much topic, and not much text to model?
 Isn't that obvious?

-_**Yes!** Exactly!_ Of course it's [obvious in retrospect](https://en.wikipedia.org/wiki/Egg_of_Columbus)!
+_Yes!
+Exactly!_ Of course it's [obvious in retrospect](https://en.wikipedia.org/wiki/Egg_of_Columbus)!
 Which is why I was so upset when I realized I spent two whole weeks faffing around with LDA when topic models were the opposite of what I needed, and so frustrated that more